 Vegan Peach Galette

 I have been all about the peaches lately.
-I made some peach scones and a peach crisp last week, and I have been eating them like crazy plus I made this peach galette.
+I made some peach scones and peach ice cream last week, and I have been eating them like crazy plus I made this peach galette.
 I was craving a peach pie, but I didn't want to go through the extra effort to make one, so I went with a galette.
 It was a work day after all, and easy recipes are needed after you are all tired from working all day.
 Galettes are perfect for that!
 They are way less fussy than pies because they are rustic, so if the crust isn't perfect it is ok, and you only need to deal with one crust not two.

 It only took me about 15 minutes to make the galette, the crust is fairly simple to make.
 The trick is just to not over-mix it because then it will be a little tough.
 But this one came out just right.
 I used a slightly different ingredient base than I have in the past, keeping the whole wheat pastry flour and almond meal and adding in coconut butter and pecan butter instead of the usual coconut oil.
 It tasted good before baking it, but would it hold up?